2022 Country Reports on Human Rights Practices: Mongolia

 A. FREEDOM OF EXPRESSION, INCLUDING FOR MEMBERS OF THE PRESS AND OTHER MEDIA

-The law provides for freedom of expression, including for members of the press, and the government generally respected this right.
-The government imposed content restrictions in some instances, licensing occasionally proved problematic, and there was reported harassment of journalists.
+The law provides for freedom of expression, including for members of the press, but the government did not always respect this right.
+The government enforced criminal penalties for “spreading false information” and there was reported harassment of journalists.

-Libel/Slander Laws: The law treats libel and slander as petty offenses, except during an election campaign period (typically 18 days), when they are treated as a crime.
-Libel and slander cases, when prosecuted as petty offenses, are punishable by moderate fines.
-When prosecuted as a crime, they are punishable by more substantial fines or imprisonment from one month to one year.
+Libel/Slander Laws: The law treats libel and slander as petty offenses, except during an election campaign period (typically 18 days), when they are treated as crimes.
+Libel and slander, when prosecuted as petty offenses, are punishable by moderate fines.
+When prosecuted as crimes, they are punishable by more substantial fines or imprisonment from one month to one year.
 If a media organization is found guilty of libel or slander during an election campaign period, its license can be suspended for six months.

-Observers continued to express concern over 2020 amendments to the criminal code making spreading “evidently false information thereby causing damage to others’ honor, dignity, or the business reputation of legal entities” (an offense distinct from libel or slander) a crime punishable by a fine, 240 to 720 hours of community service, revocation of the right to travel for one to three months, or some combination of these.
-The Globe International Center noted the lack of a narrow definition of what constitutes “evidently false information” and “the spread of false information” allows those in power to use the law arbitrarily.
+The law also makes spreading “evidently false information thereby causing damage to others’ honor, dignity, or the business reputation of legal entities” (an offense distinct from libel or slander) a crime punishable by a fine, 240 to 720 hours of community service, revocation of the right to travel for one to three months, or some combination of these.
+The Globe International Center noted the broad definition of what constitutes “evidently false information” and “the spread of false information” allows those in power to use the law arbitrarily.

-By law individuals and groups may engage in the peaceful expression of views on the internet.
+By law individuals and groups may engage in peaceful expression of views on the internet.
 The government maintained a list of blocked websites and added sites to the list for alleged violations of relevant laws and regulations, including those relating to intellectual property.
-Information on the number of newly blocked websites was not available.

 A regulation places broad restrictions on inappropriate content without defining objectionable content explicitly.
-The regulation requires websites with heavy traffic to use filtering software that makes publicly visible the internet protocol addresses of those commenting or sharing content.
+The regulation requires websites with heavy traffic to use filtering software that makes the internet addresses of those commenting or sharing content publicly visible.
+In one incident, government ministers threatened to investigate citizens for spreading false information online.

 B. FREEDOMS OF PEACEFUL ASSEMBLY AND ASSOCIATION